stephenjohnlimb/boot2/AgileDevelopment.md

   }
 }
 ```
-Note that I've taken the
-initiative/liberty of defining the appropriate response codes.
-These are not in any spec, if they are not what the
+I've taken the initiative/liberty of defining the appropriate response codes.
-user expects (maybe they would like `BAD_REQUEST` rather than `PRECONDITION_FAILED`) - that's a new story.
+These are not in any spec, if they are not what the user expects (maybe they would like `BAD_REQUEST` rather than `PRECONDITION_FAILED`) - that's a new story.

 Obviously - these tests will all fail, we've not implemented a controller yet!